hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 I would use Python for coding on top of Spark environment.
 Some Python packages involved  and worth of mentioning are listed as follows.

 - `numpy` for array and matrix operation.
-- `pandas` for data preprocessing and machine learning model, e.g., random forest regression running on a single cpu core.
+- `pandas` for data preprocessing and transformation
+- `sklearn` for machine learning model, e.g., random forest regression running on a single cpu core.
 - `mllib`, Spark machine learning library for machine learning models e.g., collaborative filtering running parallel on Spark environment.
 - `matplotlib` for plotting.
 - `pyspark` Spark python context enabling python on Spark.
+- `statsmodels` for autoregressive-moving-average ARMAR model on time series prediction.

 The reasons are